sh4r11f/psychopy/docs/source/builder/components/AudioValidatorRoutine.rst

 .. _audiovalidatorroutine-findThreshold:
 Find best threshold?
-    Run a brief Routine to find the best threshold for the voicekey at experiment start?
+    Run a brief Routine to find the best threshold for the sound sensor at experiment start?

 .. _audiovalidatorroutine-threshold:
 Threshold (*if :ref:`audiovalidatorroutine-findthreshold` isn't ==True*)
-    Volume threshold at which the voicekey should register a positive, units go from 0 (least volume) to 255 (most volume).
+    Volume threshold at which the sound sensor should register a positive, units go from 0 (least volume) to 255 (most volume).

 Device
 ===============================